Rib cage: Attachment

-The spaces between the ribs are known as intercostal spaces; they contain the intercostal muscles, and neurovascular bundles containing nerves, arteries, and veins.
+The spaces between the ribs are known as intercostal spaces; they contain the instrinsic intercostal muscles and the neurovascular bundles containing intercostal nerves, arteries and veins.
+The superficial surface of the rib cage is covered by the thoracolumbar fascia, which provides external attachments for the neck, back, pectoral and abdominal muscles.

 Parts of rib

 Each rib consists of a head, neck, and a shaft.
 All ribs are attached posteriorly to the thoracic vertebrae.
 They are numbered to match the vertebrae they attach to – one to twelve, from top (T1) to bottom.
 The head of the rib is the end part closest to the vertebra with which it articulates.
 It is marked by a kidney-shaped articular surface which is divided by a horizontal crest into two articulating regions.
 The upper region articulates with the inferior costal facet on the vertebra above, and the larger region articulates with the superior costal facet on the vertebra with the same number.
 The transverse process of a thoracic vertebra also articulates at the transverse costal facet with the tubercle of the rib of the same number.
 The crest gives attachment to the intra-articular ligament.

 The neck of the rib is the flattened part that extends laterally from the head.
 The neck is about 3 cm long.
 Its anterior surface is flat and smooth, whilst its posterior is perforated by numerous foramina and its surface rough, to give attachment to the ligament of the neck.
 Its upper border presents a rough crest (crista colli costae) for the attachment of the anterior costotransverse ligament; its lower border is rounded.

 On the posterior surface at the neck, is an eminence—the tubercle that consists of an articular and a non-articular portion.
 The articular portion is the lower and more medial of the two and presents a small, oval surface for articulation with the transverse costal facet on the end of the transverse process of the lower of the two vertebrae to which the head is connected.
 The non-articular portion is a rough elevation and affords attachment to the ligament of the tubercle.
 The tubercle is much more prominent in the upper ribs than in the lower ribs.

 The angle of a rib (costal angle) may both refer to the bending part of it, and a prominent line in this area, a little in front of the tubercle.
 This line is directed downward and laterally; this gives attachment to a tendon of the iliocostalis muscle.
 At this point, the rib is bent in two directions, and at the same time twisted on its long axis.

 The distance between the angle and the tubercle is progressively greater from the second to the tenth ribs.
 The area between the angle and the tubercle is rounded, rough, and irregular, and serves for the attachment of the longissimus dorsi muscle.